AI4ScienceCommunity/AI4ScienceCommunity.github.io/neurips23/schedule.md

 ---
 layout: neurips23
-title: "AI for Science: Progress and Promises"
+title: "AI for Scientific Discovery: From Theory to Practice"
 permalink: /neurips23/schedule
 ---